Mouse on Mars: Collaborations

-Mouse on Mars collaborated in the studio and toured with Stereolab in the mid 1990s – the results can be heard on Stereolab's Dots and Loops album and the associated Miss Modular single, and Mouse on Mars' Cache Cœur Naïf EP.
+Mouse on Mars collaborated in the studio and toured with Stereolab in the mid 1990s – the results can be heard on Stereolab's Dots and Loops album and the associated Miss Modular EP, and Mouse on Mars' Cache Cœur Naïf EP.
 St. Werner and Lætitia Sadier have also performed karaoke duets.

 The duo collaborated with Mark E. Smith of The Fall, firstly on the Wipe That Sound EP in 2004, and then forming the band Von Südenfed in 2007.
 Their album is called Tromatic Reflexxions.

-A mini album was released November 2012, titled WOW.
-The album marked the duo's first recorded collaboration with the vocalist Dao Anh Khanh, producer Eric D. Clarke and the punk band, Las Kellies.
+In November 2012, Mouse on Mars released WOW.
+It marked the duo's first recorded collaboration with the vocalist Dao Anh Khanh, producer Eric D. Clarke, and the punk band Las Kellies.

+The band also collaborated with scholar Louis Chude-Sokei on the albums Anarchic Artificial Intelligence (AAI) in 2021, and he toured with the band internationally in support of the album, as well as Spatial, No Problem in 2026.
+Chude-Sokei contributed field recordings for Spatial, No Problem, and performed at the album's live premiere at The Barbican in London.

+Spatial, No Problem was also reggae/dub icon Lee "Scratch" Perry's final album project before he died.

+Chude-Sokei also collaborated with St. Werner, in a separate project, No Nation Left But the Imagination, at Maerzmusik in March 2026.